COSC111-sudoku-solver/sudoku-solver/README.md

 Save solution as CSV file?(y/n)
 ```

 We can save the solution as a `.csv` file.
-For instance if I want to save it in `sudoku_solution.csv`:
+For instance, if I want to save it in `sudoku_solution.csv`:

 ```
 Save solution as CSV file?(y/n) y